 How oncoplastic breast surgery is increasing patients’ access to reconstruction.

 The oncoplastic revolution is helping provide patients increased access to reconstruction.
 Breast reconstruction is now considered an essential part of treatment for breast cancer by specialists and is discussed with patients suitable for this from the outset.

-Also, the advent of implant-based breast reconstruction and immediate, single or two stage procedures has contributed to rising rates of reconstruction in Australia, which doubled to 12% nationwide in 2008, propagated by Oncoplastic and Plastic Surgeons interested in this field, with some specialised oncoplastic practices having reconstruction rates up to 41% (5).
+Also, the advent of implant-based breast reconstruction and immediate, single or two stage procedures has contributed to rising rates of reconstruction in Australia, which doubled to 12% nationwide in 2008, propagated by Oncoplastic and specialist breast (oncoplastic) and general surgeon s interested in this field, with some specialised oncoplastic practices having reconstruction rates up to 41% (5).

 The up-skilling of oncoplastic surgeons means that many more women have access to reconstruction and, importantly, this is often performed as part of the same operation as the cancer resection, minimising the number of trips to theatre for the patient.

 Seamless transition between resection and reconstruction is of significant importance to many patients and generates a lot of interest and discussion.
 Single surgical team approach as opposed to multiple teams improves logistical surgical planning and therefore patient convenience7.